tung/ruggrogue/book/game-data.md

 # Game Data

-The entity component system chapter covered *how* RuggRogue uses Shipyard to store its game data.
+The [Entity Component System chapter](entity-component-system.md) covered *how* RuggRogue uses Shipyard to store its game data.
 This chapter is all about *what* that data actually is.
 *Game data* here refers to all the data that defines RuggRogue as a game that isn't just technical book-keeping, such as the player, the map, items and monsters.